Step 5 – Enroll devices in Microsoft Intune

 - Co-management settings: Enable co-management settings to integrate Configuration Manager workloads with Intune.
 Co-management enables you to use both Intune and Configuration Manager features to manage devices.

 - CNAME validation: Validate a domain name server (DNS) alias (CNAME record type) you created to redirect enrollment requests to Intune servers.
-The alias simplifies enrollment for users in the absence of Azure AD Premium and automatic enrollment.
+The alias simplifies enrollment for users in the absence of Microsoft Entra ID P1 or P2 and automatic enrollment.

 - Enrollment Status Page: Enable the Enrollment Status Page so that people going through device setup can view and track installation progress.